Small businesses spell big problems for Italy and Spain

 But bankers complain of a lack of “solvent demand”.

-“We have not seen a healthy demand for new credit,” Victor Massiah, CEO of Ubi Banca (UBI.MI), said this month after Italy’s fifth biggest bank by branch numbers reported a nearly 40 percent rise in loan writedowns for 2012.
+“We have not seen a healthy demand for new credit,” Victor Massiah, CEO of Ubi Banca, said this month after Italy’s fifth biggest bank by branch numbers reported a nearly 40 percent rise in loan writedowns for 2012.

 “Unemployment is rising, young people are living with their parents, they are not getting married, and they are not buying a house - the demand for private mortgages has halved.”